amoslarbi/amos-aventa-poke/README.md

 - Python 3.11 (for local backend development)

-# Must Read
-I temporarily removed the .env files from .gitignore to streamline the application's build and runtime processes, specifically to eliminate the additional step of managing a separate example.env file.
-I fully understand the importance of keeping sensitive information out of version control and have ensured no secrets are committed.
-The content of the env files are base urls, I used that approach for the purpuse of the challenge.
-The .env files are retained purely for managing environment-specific configurations, as they provide a flexible and centralized way to define variables that differ across development, staging, and production environments.

 # Build and Run Docker:
 - Ensure ports 3000 and 8000 are free
 - Run this command in the terminal of the root directory (amos-aventa-poke-master)